cloudtrack/snu_class_2021_art/README.md

 # AWS-based Art Class Application

-This is the code repository of [Creative Integrated Design 1](http://dcslab.snu.ac.kr/courses/2021f/project/)
+This is the code repository of Team S for [Creative Integrated Design 1](http://dcslab.snu.ac.kr/courses/2021f/project/).
+This project aims to implement a cross-platform hybrid application for art class teachers and students based on AWS.

 ## How to build and run from source